Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: The Backbone of Neural Networks: Training Data

 \subsubsection{Dataset Generation Tools}

 In addition to the published datasets, simulators and software tools are also available to generate synthetic datasets based on users' requirements and system model parameters.
-Generally, in some {MC} simulators, the medium flow is simulated explicitly, while other tools utilize analytical models or approximations for the medium flow or neglect the medium flow entirely~\cite{hamidovic2024microfluidic}.
+Generally, in some {MC} simulators, the medium flow is simulated explicitly, whereas other tools use analytical models to approximate or neglect it~\cite{hamidovic2024microfluidic}.
 The latter set of tools focuses mainly on Monte Carlo simulation and is referred to as {\em flow-agnostic simulators}.
 In contrast, the physical fluid flow characteristics are considered in the former one, referred to as {\em flow-aware simulators}.
-The \Cref{tab_MC_simulators} in the appendix provides an overview of the various simulators used to generate the datasets.
-Most of the tools in appendix, \Cref{tab_MC_simulators}, are publicly available, except for the commercial simulators COMSOL Multiphysics, ANSYS Fluent, and Matlab, for which a license is required to utilize the full range of available functions.
+Most of the tools are publicly available, except for the commercial simulators COMSOL Multiphysics, ANSYS Fluent, and Matlab, for which a license is required to utilize the full range of available functions.
 Further requirements also arise for the {MC} \ac{GPU} simulator (also known as ``parallel simulation framework for nanonetworking''~\cite{gokarslan2020github}), as it requires an Nvidia \ac{GPU} supporting the Nvidia \ac{CUDA}~\cite{gokarslan2020github}.

 The flow-agnostic simulators encompass tools designed for various applications, such as bacterial {MC} (nanoNS3~\cite{jian2017nanons3}, BNSim~\cite{wei2013efficient}), reaction-transport modeling (URDME~\cite{drawert2012urdme}), and Brownian motion-based simulations (Smoldyn~\cite{andrews2010detailed,andrews2016smoldyn}, N3Sim~\cite{llatser2011exploring,llatser2014n3sim}, AcCoRD~\cite{noel2017simulating}).
 Diverse computational frameworks support these simulators, including Matlab, COMSOL, and NS3.
 In contrast, fluid dynamics simulators used in the context of {MC}, such as OpenFOAM, COMSOL Multiphysics, and ANSYS Fluent, are primarily based on the concept of \ac{CFD} and numerical solutions of the Navier-Stokes equation in general.
 Availability varies significantly, with several simulators offering freely accessible source codes (e.g., OpenFOAM, Munich microfluidic toolkit, and NS3).
 In contrast, others, like ANSYS Fluent and COMSOL Multiphysics, are commercially licensed.
 This highlights the trade-off between cost and accessibility across the simulators, with open-source tools typically targeting niche research applications and commercially available software catering to broader engineering applications.